timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

-- Use Berserker Rage in rotations (when rotations were made data-driven Berserker Rage was left out).
+None (available release is up to date with the latest on master).

+# Release notes

+## v0.2-alpha-1 (released 2019-01-20):

 - Set bonus information now displayed in item tooltips.
-- Add many set bonuses to existing items.
+- Many set bonuses added to existing items.
+- New set items added.
+- Berserker Rage used in rotations again.
 - Bloodfang Bracers are now bracers rather than gloves.

-# Release notes

 ## v0.1 (released 2018-12-29):